Promoting Ealing businesses and events – online, in print and in person

 Carlene Bender BA Hons (Media&Comm); MA (Soc/Anthr)

 Walking around the Ealing town centre taking photos of broken buildings and businesses just after the Ealing Riots in August 2011 started me thinking: how would these shop-owners recover?
 Was there anything I could do to help Ealing get back on its feet?

-What has touched me most about producing ‘Ealing Homebiz’ is the high number of mum-based businesses in Ealing, run by parents frustrated by lack of childcare, who (like me) are missing being productive at a financial level.
-I hope that by putting out this magazine designed to give their businesses exposure, it is helping them to realise their dreams, and opening up a successful life based on being self-employed.
+What has touched me most about producing Contactus magazines is the high number of mum-based businesses in Ealing, run by parents frustrated by the constrictions of childcare, who (like me) are missing being productive at a financial level.
+I hoped that by putting out these magazines designed to give their businesses exposure, it would help them to realise their dreams, and open up a successful life based on being self-employed.

 More information about my background and experience on LinkedIn:

 Come networking with me: online via social media including the #EalingHour tweetchat every first Tuesday of the month 8-9pm on Twitter